A Little Princess: A Little Princess

 Burnett said that after the production of the play on Broadway, her publisher, Charles Scribner's Sons, asked her to expand the story into a full-length novel and "put into it all the things and people that had been left out before".
 In the summer of 1903, Burnett arranged with the publisher to finish the novel by mid-September, so that it would be on sale for Christmas.
-On July 30, she agreed to a two thousand dollar advance on a royalty of 12% for a book of sixty thousand words, but she later postponed the project to focus on her plays.
+On 30 July, she agreed to a two thousand dollar advance on a royalty of 12% for a book of sixty thousand words, but she later postponed the project to focus on her plays.

 In June 1904, Burnett had returned to live at Maytham Hall in Kent, England, and by September she had resumed work on the novel.
-On September 22, Burnett reported to her son Vivian that she was writing two thousand words a morning "with lightning rapidity...
+On 22 September, Burnett reported to her son Vivian that she was writing two thousand words a morning "with lightning rapidity...
 The story tells itself so well and with such nice things in it that it will reach the new race of children like a new big fat book".
 She also planned a preface to explain that the novel was like parts of a letter someone forgets to write: "I should not like the book to be published under the false pretence of being entirely new..."
 Burnett wrote the novel, at least in part, in the Rose Garden of Maytham Hall, the same garden that would later inspire The Secret Garden: "This place is so good for work.
 Nothing is like the Rose Garden.
 I have been writing there for some time and I could almost weep because the air is just little autumny and hints that I cannot write amongst roses much longer.
 But the golden days go on and on as I never saw them in England before.
 Never never was such a summer".
-On November 4, 1904, she delivered the final chapters of the novel to Scribner's.
+On 4 November 1904, she delivered the final chapters of the novel to Scribner's.
 But it would not be released in time for Christmas, as Charles Scribner told her that "In the case of children's books, the machinery of publication has become vary elaborate and the booksellers place their orders long in advance.
 The travellers go out with their sample copies in July".

-The book was illustrated by Ethel Franklin Betts and published in September 1905 in New York under the full title A Little Princess: Being the Whole Story of Sara Crewe Now Being Told for the First Time.
+The book was illustrated by Ethel Franklin Betts and published on 30 September 1905 in New York under the full title A Little Princess: Being the Whole Story of Sara Crewe Now Being Told for the First Time.
 It was also published that year in November by Frederick Warne & Co. in London, with illustrations by Harold H. Piffard.

+In 1938, Scribner’s reissued the novel both in New York and London, featuring new illustrations by Birch, who had previously illustrated the original novella.